Cheetahzzzz1/Time-Series/README.md

 # Dataset

 The dataset contains time series data related to employment statistics.
 The dataset is analyzed to determine stationarity and assess the impact of external factors such as COVID-19 on the trends.

+# Prerequisites

+To run this project, we would need the following libraries:

+1. pandas

+2. numpy

+3. matplotlib

+4. seaborn

+5. statsmodel

+# Usage

+1. Load the dataset and visualize the time series data.

+2. Observe overall trends and seasonal patterns.

+3. Conduct an Augmented Dickey-Fuller (ADF) test to check for stationarity.

+4. Intepret the results:

+    1. Test Statistics = 0.307

+    2. p-value = 0.978

+    3. Critical Values = {-3.447 (1%), -2.869 (5%), -2.571 (10%)}

+    4. Conclusion = The high p-value suggests that the time series is not stationary.